 Key Takeaways:

-- The best potting soil for indoor aloe vera is a succulent and cacti potting mix which emulates the aloe vera’s natural preferred soil conditions allowing for good drainage, aeration around the roots and providing the right balance of nutrients for aloe vera to thrive in pots whilst indoors.
+- The best potting soil for indoor aloe vera is a succulent and cacti potting mix that emulates the aloe vera’s natural preferred soil conditions.
+This mix allows for good drainage and aeration around the roots and provides the right balance of nutrients for aloe vera to thrive in pots indoors.

-- Do not plant aloe vera in in ordinary potting soil as it retains too much moisture for the aloe vera to tolerate.
-Ordinary potting soil does not drain efficiently enough for aloe vera which is susceptible to root rot is there is too much moisture around the roots
+- Do not plant aloe vera in ordinary potting soil, as it retains too much moisture for the aloe vera to tolerate.
+Ordinary potting soil does not drain efficiently enough for aloe vera, which is susceptible to root rot if there is too much moisture around the roots

 - Do not plant aloe vera in peat soil as this bakes hard when dry and causes water to run off the surface of the soil and the moisture does not reach the roots where it is required.